Jill Bolte Taylor

 Taylor founded the nonprofit Jill Bolte Taylor Brains, Inc., she is an adjunct lecturer in anatomy, cell biology and physiology at the Indiana University School of Medicine, and she is the national spokesperson for the Harvard Brain Tissue Resource Center.

+In 2021 she published her second book, Whole Brain Living.

 Stroke

 On December 10, 1996, Taylor woke up to discover that she was experiencing a stroke.
 The cause proved to be bleeding from an abnormal congenital connection between an artery and a vein in the left hemisphere of her brain, an arteriovenous malformation (AVM).
 Three weeks later, on December 27, 1996, she underwent major brain surgery at Massachusetts General Hospital (MGH) to remove a golf ball-sized clot that was placing pressure on the language centers in the left hemisphere of her brain.

 My Stroke of Insight

 Taylor's February 2008 TED Conference talk about her memory of the stroke garnered widespread attention.
 It became the second most viewed TED talk of all time.

 Following her stroke, Taylor published My Stroke of Insight: A Brain Scientist's Personal Journey, about her recovery from the stroke and the insights she gained into the workings of her brain because of it.
-Published in May 2008, it spent 63 weeks on the New York Times Bestseller List, reaching number 4.
+Published in May 2008, it spent 63 weeks on the New York Times Bestseller List, reaching number four.

 Taylor appeared on The Oprah Winfrey Show on October 21, 2008.
 In her later commencement address at Duke University on May 10, 2009, Winfrey quoted Taylor's assertion that "You are responsible for the energy that you bring" and encouraged the students to assume this same responsibility in their future lives.
 Taylor was the first guest featured on Oprah's Soul Series podcast.